pranav83/ShelterCircleCITesting/README.md

 # ShelterCircleCITesting
-All about learning TDD for Circle CI project for shelter
+All about learning TDD for Circle CI project for shelter project